Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/requirments_netcore.md

 </Tabs>

 :::note
-The current version of Amido Stacks does support only .Net Core 3.1.
+The current version of Amido Stacks is a template for .Net Core 3.1 (Current LTS, recommended).
 :::